What Are Google Shopping Ads? Best Practices Guide (2023)

 Many shoppers start searching for products by looking them up on Google.
 They browse through search results, product offerings, and text visual ads while looking for the desired goods.
 That is why Google is literally the place to be for any online store because it allows reaching out to a vast audience of potential customers.

-Out of all the results a user gets after hitting the Search button on Google, Shopping ads do stand out because they appear at the top of the SERP (search engine result page) above any other results on the page and provide the customers with all the essential information about your products in condensed form.
-This ability to catch the eye of shoppers right away may eventually result for you in the following benefits.
+Out of all the results a user gets after hitting the Search button on Google, Shopping ads do stand out because they appear at the top of the SERP (search engine result page) above any other results on the page (and for some ad types, in videos) and provide the customers with all the essential information about your products in condensed form.
+This ability to catch the eye of shoppers right away may eventually result in the following benefits.

 • Increased visibility.
 As was mentioned, Google Shopping ads appear at the top of search results, increasing the visibility of a business's products and attracting potential customers.